AI Agents

 There are a few ways to launch an agent:

-- Panel palette — open with Cmd/Ctrl+N and select the agent type.
+- Panel palette: open it with Cmd/Ctrl+N and select the agent type.

-The agent launches in the active worktree's directory, so it picks up the right branch and working tree straight away.
+The agent launches in the active worktree's directory, so it has the right branch and working tree from the start.
+Every launch uses the agent's active preset for the current worktree, so flags, env vars, and provider settings are applied for you.

 Agents that are installed but not pinned to the toolbar live in the Agent Tray, a dropdown next to the toolbar agent buttons.
-Agents that need authentication show up there too so you always have a path to finish setting them up.
+Agents that still need authentication show up there too, so there's always a path to finish setting one up.

 Agent Tray

-With seven built-in agents plus any custom ones you've added, pinning every agent to the toolbar gets crowded fast.
-The Agent Tray keeps the toolbar clean: Daintree only pins agents it has confirmed are installed and ready, and the rest live one click away in the tray.
+With fifteen built-in agents plus any custom ones you add, pinning every agent to the toolbar gets crowded fast.
+The Agent Tray keeps the toolbar clean.
+Daintree pins only the agents it has confirmed are installed and ready; the rest sit one click away in the tray.

 The tray is the plug icon in the toolbar, next to the agent buttons.
-It appears whenever there are installed agents that aren't pinned, or agents that need setup.
-If every built-in agent is pinned and fully authenticated, the tray button hides itself.
+It shows up whenever there are installed agents that aren't pinned, or agents that need setup.
+Pin and authenticate every built-in agent and the tray button hides itself.

 Launch Section

-The Launch section lists installed agents that aren't currently pinned to the toolbar.
+The Launch section lists installed agents that aren't pinned to the toolbar.
 Each row shows the agent icon, a running indicator if a session is already active, and a pin toggle.
-Click a row to launch the agent in the active worktree.
-Press P while a row is focused to pin it to the toolbar instead.
+Click a row to launch the agent in the active worktree, or press P while a row is focused to pin it to the toolbar instead.

-Rows are sorted by recent use in the Panel Palette, so the agent you've been reaching for most sits at the top.
+Rows are sorted by recent use in the Panel Palette, so the agent you reach for most sits at the top.

 Needs Setup Section

-The Kiro false-negative from the install section applies here too.
-If Kiro is signed in via AWS Builder ID or a social provider, it will sit in Needs Setup permanently even though it works fine.
+The Kiro false negative from the install section applies here too.
+Sign in to Kiro via AWS Builder ID or a social provider and it sits in Needs Setup permanently, even though it works fine.

 Discovery Badge